NeuraLuma/NeuraLumaWhisper/README.md

 - Transcribe one or multiple YouTube videos by URLs*
 - As plain Text or optionaly as timestamped .sbv
 - Usable as a CLI
+- Supports loading and saving Huggingface Datasets from and to hub

 *Please refer to the YouTube ToS.
 When using this feature, you aknowledge that you have the rights to do so.